Our philosophy of ministry is how we live out our values, identity, and calling.

 - We are a force, not a fortress, therefore we will be proactive and not reactive in the world.

-When we take those core parts of who we are and bring them together our values, identity and calling are expressed in how we live out our lives together.
-In fact, we want to live integrated lives where we are actively seeking to live out our identity and calling in everyday life:
+When we take those core parts of who we are and bring them together with our values, identity and calling are expressed in how we live out our lives together.
+In fact, we want to live integrated lives where we are actively looking to live out our identity and calling in everyday life:

 - Intentional + Relational = Incarnational

 - Missional + Intentional = Faithful

 We believe that every member is a minister.
 Therefore, each one is called to be part of the Body of Christ and to fully function as representatives of Christ wherever they are.
 This is about participation, not perfection.

 We believe that God’s truth and grace bring freedom and transformation.
 Jesus came to heal the sick and set the captives free.
 He took a comprehensive approach to discipleship and ministry that brought about a new life to His followers and renewed their hearts and minds in their new identity as children of God.

 Being intentional and missional means that we must remain grounded in truth and grace.
 We experience and express grace and truth.
 To do that we must remain faithful in the truth.
 Our statement of faith is a living expression of the doctrinal foundations upon which we stand.
 In response to the experience of God’s truth and grace, we choose to faithfully serve others like Jesus did (Philippians 2) to express God’s truth and grace.